 - 3.1.
-The Collegiate Board is ultimately responsible for ensuring that the Collegiate fulfils the Education (Independent School Standards) Regulations 2014, with Part 1 Quality of Education being the most relevant to this policy. - 3.2.
+The Collegiate Board is ultimately responsible for ensuring that the Collegiate fulfils the requirements of the Education (Independent School Standards) Regulations 2014, Part 1 - Quality of Education. - 3.2.
 The Collegiate Board has delegated to the Principal responsibility for ensuring implementation of this policy, with the day-to-day responsibility for operating the policy and ensuring its accessibility, availability, maintenance and review, lying with the Academic Director. - 3.3.
 Staff have specific responsibilities for the implementation of this policy as outlined in subsequent sections.